fission-codes/nextjs-blog-starter-typescript-ghost/README.md

 [issue](https://github.com/fission-suite/nextjs-blog-starter-typescript-ghost/issues/new).)_

-Now you can change the Next.js website code and the content on Ghost and iterate quickly on it in the browser. _Note: live-reload works for Next.js code and Markdown files; to see changes to Ghost content you need to refresh the page._
+Now you can change the Next.js website code and the content on Ghost and iterate quickly on them in the browser. _Note: live-reload works for Next.js code and Markdown files; to see changes to Ghost content you need to refresh the page._

 ### 🌐 Deploying to Fission